 Objective 1.
 Identify and characterize mutations for increased trichothecene and FHB resistance in wheat.
-We are using a mutagenized Kronos population (Krasileva et al., 2017) and identifying mutations in candidate susceptibility/resistance genes and testing plants carrying those mutations for FHB and trichothecene resistance/susceptibility.
+We are using a mutagenized Kronos population (Krasileva et al., 2017) and identifying mutations in candidate susceptibility genes and testing plants carrying those mutations for FHB and trichothecene resistance.
 Kronos is a tetraploid exhibiting susceptibility to FHB.
-This objective is a targeted approach to identify susceptibility genes that when mutated result in resistant plants and to identify resistance genes that when mutated result in susceptible plants.
-Using previously generated and published transcriptome data from wheat and barley inoculated with F. graminearum and literature searches of papers published on plantpathogen interactions, we identified a gene that is a good candidate for studying in more detail.
+This objective is a targeted approach to identify susceptibility genes that when mutated result in resistant plants, and resistance genes that when mutated result in susceptible plants.
+Using previously generated and published transcriptome data from wheat and barley inoculated with F. graminearum and literature searches of papers published on plant-pathogen interactions, we identified a gene that is a good candidate for studying in more detail.
 We have identified Kronos lines that contain mutations in this gene, screened three mutant families and all three exhibited increased susceptibility.
 We plan to rescreen these lines and the remainder of the Kronos lines predicted to carry a mutation in this gene.

 Objective 2.
 Identify mutants for increased tricothecene and FHB resistance in wheat.
-We have used point inoculation assays to screen over 400 M3 lines (10 plants/line) in the greenhouse and we have identified 30 lines that exhibit decreased severity and 35 that exhibit increased susceptibility.
+We will phenotypically screen a random selection of 500 individuals from the Kronos population.
+To date, we have screened over 400 M3 lines in the greenhouse and we have identified 30 lines that decreased severity and 35 that exhibit increased susceptibility.
 We will rescreen these lines along with additional lines in the greenhouse in the fall and spring.